yliu1268/cast-workflows/gwas/aou/phenotype_preprocessing/README.md

 * You can optionally provide a list of samples to restrict to.
 Typically this would a list of samples that passed upstream sample-level QC info.
 * You can optionally provide a list of conceptid:conceptname to use as drug exposure covariates

-The output file will have columns: "person_id", "phenotype", "age", plus an additional column for each drug exposure named by the "conceptname" provided for that drug. e.g. the example above will have columns "person_id", "phenotype", "age", "statin".
+The output file will is a csv file with columns: "person_id", "phenotype", "age", plus an additional column for each drug exposure named by the "conceptname" provided for that drug. e.g. the example above will have columns "person_id", "phenotype", "age", "statin".